Payment & Insurance FAQs

 What types of payment do you accept?

-We accept credit cards or checks.
+We accept payment by credit cards.
 We can keep credit cards on file securely for convenience.
 Some clients use HSA (health savings plans) or FSA (flexible savings accounts) to pay for therapy services.
 Other payment arrangements can be discussed.

 Can I use my HSA (health savings plan) or an FSA (flexible spending account) to pay for therapy?